 Definitely request an extension if you're not prepared to file your actual return on time.
 The late filing penalty can be more expensive than penalties and interest associated with paying late.
 So get your extension request in, then address the nuts and bolts of preparing your return and figuring out what you owe.

-How Do I File an Extension Application?
+How To File an Extension Application

-You can also get an extension by paying all or part of your estimated income tax due and indicate that the payment is for an extension, using the IRS Direct Pay system, EFTPS, or your credit/debit card.
+You can also get an extension by paying all or part of your income tax due and indicate that the payment is for an extension, using the IRS Direct Pay system, EFTPS, or your credit/debit card.
 You will receive a confirmation number for your records.

 E-File Using a Software Program or Tax Professional